2018-lonely-droid/dailyLeetcodeSlackBot/README.md

 aws_secret_access_key = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Use `Control` + `X` to exit nano, and hit `Enter` or yes to "save buffer" (Save the edits made to the aws credentials file)
+Use `Control` + `X` to exit nano, and hit `Enter` or yes to "save buffer" (Save the edits made to the AWS credentials file)

-Now you will need to add this new aws credentials profile name to the terraform/provider.tf file.
-Also take this time to edit your aws region if you want to deploy in any region other than `us-east-1`.
+Now you will need to add this new AWS credentials profile name to the terraform/provider.tf file.
+Also take this time to edit your AWS region if you want to deploy in any region other than `us-east-1`.

 Here is what your provider.tf file should look like.
 Make sure to save the file as terraform will not remmeber any updates if the files are not deliberately saved.
 ```